 One day, I had to face the truth.

 I needed to generate another source of income and my anxiety was trying to protect me from being completely broke.
-Now, I am making a living by doing what I love and by sharing my gifts and expertise with people.

 #2 Underlying Spiritual Message

-When you hold your anxiety with care and warmth, it starts to transform into an ally or guiding spirit.
+When you hold your anxiety with care and warmth, it starts to transform into an ally or a guiding spirit.

 If you ground yourself, create enough spaciousness in the present moment awareness, you can gently approach your anxiety without overwhelming yourself.
-You can embrace it and ask it questions such as:
+You can embrace it mindfully and ask it questions such as:

 “What do you need?”